-What does it mean to get a professional degree in Landscape Architecture?
+What does it mean to get a professionally accredited degree in Landscape Architecture?

 It means you’ll be out there designing sooner!
-Your undergraduate degree would be equivalent to a graduate professional degree in Landscape Architecture.
-Not all design programs are professional so in order to practice and be licensed you are required to attend a professional graduate degree program or work as an apprentice for many years- sometime up to 5+ years!
+Your undergraduate degree is equivalent to a graduate professional degree in Landscape Architecture in terms of accreditation towards licensing.
+Not all design programs are professionally accredited but ours is.
+In order to practice and be licensed you are required to attend a professionally accredited graduate degree program, or to work as an apprentice for many years- sometime up to 8 years!

 What if I can’t draw?
 What will I learn to do?

 We’ll teach you!
-Plus, we have a ton of computer design program at your disposal.
+Plus, we have a ton of computer design programs at your disposal.
 You will learn how to beautify urban areas, create sustainable landscapes and even how to deal with some of the current issues such as water and land issues.
-You will learn how to work with architecture, engineering, art and the sciences in order to create tomorrow’s landscape architecture.
+You will learn how to work with architects, engineers, artists and scientist in order to create tomorrow’s landscape architecture.
 Learn to change the world through outdoor spaces.